 1 Sitio(s) de ejecución

-On December 19, 1941, the Jews were transported on trucks by a German punitive commando, assisted by local police.
+On December 19, 1941, the Jews were transported on trucks by a German punitive unit assisted by local police.
 They were shot in a pit dug in advance, in a forest between Konyukhi and Grozovo.
 A few families of special workers who were kept alive in Grozovo were also shot in May 1942 in a ditch close to the village of Mikhaletsy.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?